 Just make sure that all of the white is cooked through.
 It takes less than 5 minutes to cook the perfect fried egg this way.

 The cooking instructions for eggs here are for sunny-side up and over-easy.
 These are my preferred methods for cooking eggs.
 Give them a try, your eggs will be the hit of the home, I promise!

 So, those are the top frying pans for eggs in the UK right now.
-If we had to pick just one, it would be the OXO Softworks 20cm Frying Pan.
-Its non-stick PFOA-free coating makes it perfect for frying eggs without having a difficult washing up job afterwards!
+If we had to pick just one, it would be Blackmoor 24 cm Frying Pan.
+It features a scratch-resistant surface and cool touch handles, and the non-stick coating makes it perfect for frying eggs without having a difficult washing up job afterwards!

 These frying pans are excellent for eggs.
 Still, as we said, they can fry far more than that too.

 To find out more about excellent pots and pans, please explore our website further.
 We have loads of cookware articles on here that can take your cooking to the next level and make cooking that little bit more enjoyable.

 Check out our roundup of the best non-stick frying pans if none of the options reviewed here take your fancy.